-The reason is that the methodology behind the Ecological Footprint is the only one that links carbon emissions to all other competing human demands on nature.
+The methodology behind the Ecological Footprint is the only one that links carbon emissions to all other competing human demands on nature.

 The Ecological Footprint answers a central question: How much nature do we have, and how much do we use?
 Life, including human life, competes for biologically productive areas.
 In fact, all productive areas for which various human demands compete can be added up.

 This is what the Ecological Footprint does: It measures the biologically productive area needed to provide for everything that people demand from nature: fruits and vegetables, meat, fish, wood, cotton and other fibres, as well as absorption of carbon dioxide from fossil fuel burning and space for buildings and roads.